Climbing Vegetables and Fruits

 Roman pergola.
 A metal pergola in galvanised steel.

-The two below are simple garden arches.
+The two below are very simple and affordable garden arches.
 They are powder coated for a longer life.
 (Always buy powder coated products if you can, whether it's metal pergolas, arches or garden furniture, as they require very little maintenance, although it isn't necessary if the material is galvanised, as with the pergolas above)

 Botanico metal arch in powder-coated metal.